How China Broke the Asian Model | ExBulletin

 The Chinese government has reason to hope that the United States left it too late to rethink its support for the Asian growth model that facilitated China’s rise.
 China is already the world’s largest manufacturer and exporter.
 The country now has a huge domestic consumer economy, which offers an alternative source of growth to the export markets that were so essential in the early decades of China’s rise.

-China has also just become the first global recipient new foreign direct investment.
+China has also just become the world’s largest recipient of new foreign direct investment.
 Chinese companies are expanding all over the world.
-The US and Chinese economies are so deeply intertwined that true decoupling would be extremely difficult – not to say unpopular with many companies on both sides.
+The US and Chinese economies are so deeply intertwined that true decoupling would be extremely difficult, if not unpopular with many companies on both sides.

 Despite this, Xi took a great risk by openly defying American power.
-During the first decades of China’s rise, the consensus in Washington was that China too would liberalize politically, as it grew richer.
-The United States has therefore taken an encouraging and permissive stance in the face of China’s rise, similar to its approach to other East Asian tiger economies.
+During the first decades of China’s rise, the consensus in Washington was that China too would liberalize politically as it grew richer.
+The United States has therefore taken an encouraging and permissive stance towards China’s rise, similar to its approach towards other East Asian tiger economies.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online